Electromagnetic compatibility

-Interference mitigation and hence electromagnetic compatibility may be achieved by addressing any or all of these issues, i.e., quieting the sources of interference, inhibiting coupling paths and/or hardening the potential victims.
-In practice, many of the engineering techniques used, such as grounding and shielding, apply to all three issues.

-History
+EMI in practice is typically mitigated by using broad based approaches that may impact all three hazard classes, such as grounding and shielding.

+After the unit is built, various EMS test standards may need to be met before entering the unit for sale into a country's market.

+History of Electromagnetic Environment and EMC Susceptibility

 Origins

-The earliest EMC issue was lightning strike (lightning electromagnetic pulse, or LEMP) on ships and buildings.
-Lightning rods or lightning conductors began to appear in the mid-18th century.
-With the advent of widespread electricity generation and power supply lines from the late 19th century on, problems also arose with equipment short-circuit failure affecting the power supply, and with local fire and shock hazard when the power line was struck by lightning.
-Power stations were provided with output circuit breakers.
-Buildings and appliances would soon be provided with input fuses, and later in the 20th century miniature circuit breakers (MCB) would come into use.
+The earliest EMC susceptibility issue was lightning strike (lightning electromagnetic pulse, or LEMP) on ships and buildings.
+Lightning rods or lightning conductors began to appear in the mid-18th century to carry the energy to ground and reduce damage.

+With the advent of widespread electricity generation and power transmission lines from the late 19th century on, lighting strikes to these power lines caused fire and shock hazards to the transmission lines, along with possibly creating short-circuit failure on connected equipment.
+In the late 19th century, power stations, buildings circuits and even individual appliances were provided with fuses that reduced the potential for damage.
+Later in the mid-20th century miniature circuit breakers (MCB) would come into popular use to replace fuses for EMC purposes.

 Early twentieth century

-It may be said that radio interference and its correction arose with the first spark-gap experiment of Marconi in the late 1800s.
-As radio communications developed in the first half of the 20th century, interference between broadcast radio signals began to occur and an international regulatory framework was set up to ensure interference-free communications.
+Radio interference and the need for mitigation arose with the first spark-gap experiment of Marconi in the late 1800s.
+As radio communications developed in the first half of the 20th century, interference between multiple broadcast radio signals began to occur and an international regulatory framework was set up by the international telegraph union to ensure interference-free communications.

-Switching devices became commonplace through the middle of the 20th century, typically in petrol powered cars and motorcycles but also in domestic appliances such as thermostats and refrigerators.
+Switching devices, distributors, relays, etc., became commonplace through the middle of the 20th century, typically in petrol powered cars and motorcycles but also in domestic appliances such as thermostats and refrigerators.
 This caused transient interference with domestic radio and (after World War II) TV reception, and in due course laws were passed requiring the suppression of such interference sources.

-ESD problems first arose with accidental electric spark discharges in hazardous environments such as coal mines and when refuelling aircraft or motor cars.
+EMI that could cause electrostatic discharge (ESD) problems first arose with accidental electric spark discharges in hazardous environments such as coal mines and when refueling aircraft or motor cars.
 Safe working practices had to be developed.